A brief overview of the Mahabharata

 and when the Kauravas ordered that she must come before them

-and look upon her humiliated husbands, the Kauravas then hanker after
+and look upon her humiliated husbands, the Kauravas then hanker

-as if being made of endless cloth strips.
+unwinds as if being made of endless cloth strips.
 Draupadi

 then speaks loud to Dhritarashtra and asks - did

-Yudhisthira put her at stake before or after he became a slave?
+Yudhisthira put her at stake before, or after he became a slave?

 An emotional and impressive Draupadi's self-defending long monologue

-makes everybody still for a long time until suddenly, under the pressure
+makes everybody still for a long time until suddenly, under the

-of Draupadi's honesty and well-argued words,
+pressure of Draupadi's honesty and well-argued

-King Dhritarashtra makes the result
+words, King Dhritarashtra makes

-of the game void.
+the result of the game void.

 Duryodhana gets so angry that he invites the Pandavas to play a second game where exile is at stake - either the Pandavas or Kauravas spend 12 years in exile.
 The Pandavas lose again and go to exile.

-the Duryodhana's condition), they come back and the war between the
+all together, which was the Duryodhana's condition), they come back

-two family clans is imminent.
-Duryodhana refuses
+and the war between the two family clans is imminent.
+Duryodhana

-to accept their concealment during the anonymity
+refuses to accept their successful concealment during the

-Krishna becomes one of them, too, and with intention to stop
+of them, too, and with intention to stop the war he demands only

-for the Pandavas.
-Duryodhana refuses this offer too.
+refuses this offer too.

 Divine Weapons

-In the Mahabharata, Divine Weapons are used and here is a brief overview of them:
+In the Mahabharata, divine weapons are used and here is a brief overview of them: